NipunBasnayake/Vehicle-Service-Management-System/README.md

   - Track service history and schedule future services.
 - **Service Request Management**:
   - Vehicle owners can request services, track service progress, and receive notifications.
-  - Service centre staff can manage the requests, assign tasks, and update the service status.
+  - Service centre staff can manage requests, assign tasks, and update service statuses.
 - **Admin Dashboard**:
   - Provides an overview of the system with statistics, service requests, user management, and more.